- Fellow type

 I have worked mainly on the Old Testament/Hebrew Bible, writing on the canon, the theology of biblical books (especially the prophets), ethical ideas in the Bible, and the history and practice of biblical interpretation.
 My current research interests centre on the history and development of the Bible from ancient to modern times, and also on biblical translation in theory and practice.
 In addition I am continuing to pursue questions about biblical ethics.

-Emeritus Oriel and Laing Professor of the Interpretation of Holy Scripture, University of Oxford; Senior Research Fellow, Campion Hall, Oxford
+University of Oxford Emeritus Oriel and Laing Professor of the Interpretation of Holy Scripture

 Past appointments

-Oriel College University of Oxford Oriel & Laing Professor of the Interpretation of Holy Scripture
+Oriel College, Oxford Oriel & Laing Professor of the Interpretation of Holy Scripture

 University of Oxford Reader in Biblical Studies